vincentium123/So-You-Want-To-Pet-A-Squirrel/README.md

 It’s still not bad if only half the friendly squirrels want pets, but if only one in three or five do then you might be wandering the park for a while.
 Add to this that we don’t actually know the true percentage of pettable squirrels, and it looks like we’d best be strategic.

-Luckily, our squirrel census takers included their longitude and latitude everytime they spotted a squirrel.
+Luckily, our squirrel census takers included their longitude and latitude every time they spotted a squirrel.
 With this information (and a little help from Tableau), we can find the friendly squirrel hotspots.
 If you want, there’s an [interactive map on Tableau public with information on each squirrel](https://public.tableau.com/app/profile/jonathan.vincent5335/viz/FriendlySquirrels/Sheet1#1).

 A Density Map of Friendly Central Park Squirrel Sightings
 <h3><img align="center" height="300" src="https://github.com/vincentium123/So-You-Want-To-Pet-A-Squirrel/blob/main/images/central%20park%20squirrel%20density.JPG"></h3>